 Read a report of the book which was published in the Chester Chronicle on 8th November 2012.

-Thirty-one Clockmakers are known to have lived and worked in Gloverstone.
+Thirty-one Clockmakers are currently known to have lived and worked in Gloverstone.

 Joseph Smith was one of the most prolific Gloverstone clockmakers.
 He was the son of Gabriel Smith of Barthomley and made many of the clocks for the churches in and around Chester.
 Many of them are still giving service today, see below.
 Click on an image to open a larger view.